BunnyNabbit/loadbrk/README.md

 `flatfiledbEnabled` enables or disables the usage of flat-file-db to make maps and settings persist.
 If you don't have flat-file-db, either run `npm i flat-file-db` to install it or keep this disabled.

 `consoleOutput` outputs some useful information to the server console, such as when an autoload occurs.

-`debugOutput` outputs some more information that is useful to developers.
-Enabling this setting may clutter the server console, so you should keep this disabled unless you are a developer.